“Owasso tech job”

 1 - I never said that (read the documentation).
 The actual first step to my being terminated was when T.M. looked at my web developer resume on Dice.com—which specializes in technology workers—and decided to trick me ( PDF | Image ) into becoming an AppleOne employee so that AppleOne could impress its client, which wanted more bill collectors.

 2 - Also never said that (read the documentation).
-I said co-workers at AppleOne and the financial services company had warned me that people deemed
+I said co-workers at AppleOne and Capital One had warned me that people deemed

 not a good fit were escorted out of the building by security guards as if they were criminals.